reedws/IT3049C/content/coursework/assignments/1.online-portfolio/part1.md

     * remember [the `cd` command](http://www.linfo.org/cd.html) from System Admin class.
     * Using Visual Studio Code you can simply open the integrated terminal (View > Terminal) which will automatically open up at the correct project path.
         * [More info on vscode integrated terminal can be found here](https://code.visualstudio.com/docs/editor/integrated-terminal)
-2. install project depenedencies using the following command: `npm install`
+2. install project dependencies using the following command: `npm install`
 3. run the following command: `npm test`. a suite of tests will run producing results similar to the following.

 <hr />